tojeiro-me/Plasttic/docs/README_Scss.md

 ### Sass Rapid Debugging

-(Debug Sass flies in the Terminal)
+(If not working with the Parcel Worlkflow)

 1. Install [Node.js](https://nodejs.org)
 2. Check if Node.js is installed: run `npm -v`